EUGINELETHAL/Docker-Nginx-Heroku/README.md

       image: web
       command:
         - python manage.py collectstatic --noinput

 ```
+We are using Gunicorn a Python WSGI HTTP Server for production deployment
 With that, initialize a Git repo and create a commit.

 Then, add the Heroku remote: